-That’s where the BSA swim tests come in.
+That’s where the BSA swim tests come in (link is my guide and tips for passing).
 To complete this requirement, you’ll need to finish the BSA Beginner swim test.
-The BSA Beginner test is pretty easy if you know how to swim — you simply need to demonstrate the following:
+The BSA Beginner test is pretty easy if you already know how to swim — you simply need to demonstrate the following:

 - Jump feet-first into water deeper than one’s head, level off, then swim 25 feet on the surface.